-Mr. Brabant: The applicant's engineering firm has designed the plan to put the water obviously in its lowest spot where natural flow is going to bring it on their site.
+Mr. Brabant: The engineer firm has designed the plan to put the water obviously in its lowest spot where natural flow is going to bring it on their site.
 As part of that, they are not allowed to discharge directly off site.
-Anything that they are constructing has to be retained on their site and then collected and treated before it runs off their site, and that has to be done in a manner that doesn't increase runoff from their site.
-It cannot be greater or substantially changing from what currently exists today.
-So, the improvements that are there have a runoff but it has to be collected on their site, treated on their site, before it ultimately discharges from their site.
-He said that there are rules and regulations that they have to design to, and they have to meet.
+So that anything that they're constructing has to be retained on their site and then collected and treated before it runs off their site, and that has to be done in a manner that doesn't increase runoff from their site.